FSIN-ohm/Matomat-Documentation/docs/rest_api.md

 This request requires Admin privileges.

-- `items=<number>` number of items per page.
+- `count=<number>` number of items per page.
 If this parameter is not given it will return all users in one request.
 - `page=<number>` only works in combination with the `items` parameter.
 If not given, the first page will be returned.

 __Reply__